nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Editing a Tag: `edittag`

-Edits an existing tag in the address book.
+Edits an existing tag in Contax.

 Format: `edittag f/OLD_TAGNAME t/NEW_TAGNAME`